-An urgent request for labor was received from the Harbison-Walker Refractories company.
-The plants the company at Downingtown and Mt.
+the data is to be be An urgent request for labor was received from the Harbison-Walker Re-The plants fractories company. the company at Downingtown Mt.
 Union are particularly in need of men and unless men can be obtained soon the plants will be forced to shut down.
 So urgent is the need that foreigners, even Austrians and Germans, will be accepted.
-Plants of the company at Mill Hall, Lock Haven, Philipsburg, Clearfield, Monument, Templeton, Blandsburg Chester can also use men.
+Plants of the company at Mill Hall, Lock Haven, Philipsburg, Clearfield, ment, Templeton, Blandsburg Chester can also use men.
 Foreigners can secure work at all plants except the one at Chester.